ExploreWilder/MainWebsite/doc/source/setup.rst

 Offline
 -------

-This section details how to install the application offline (i.e. localhost) for development, debug and test purposes.
+This section details how to install the application locally (for development, debug and test purposes.)

 On Debian-based Operating Systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^